NewsDirectoryCompetitionsEventsNewsletterMap google+linkedintwitterfacebookdexigner services

-Design Team of the Year 2005 Adidas Design Department
+Design Team of the Year 2005 - Adidas Design Department

 Design Team of the Year 2005: Adidas Design Department

-"Michael Michalsky and his design team have done an excellent job in recent years," states Professor Peter Zec, the competition's founder, explaining the company's selection as design team of the year.
+"Michael Michalsky and his design team have done an excellent job in recent years," stated Professor Peter Zec, the competition's founder, explaining the company's selection as design team of the year.
 According to Zec, "adidas today pursues an ongoing design strategy that is consistently followed throughout all areas of the company.
 Directed by Michalsky, adidas has managed a fine balancing act between the company's reorientation towards its roots and the demands of a modern and young target group, between sports and lifestyle, between fashion and high-tech."

 Design for the Times

 The world of sport has changed.
-Today sport is omnipresent; millions of people all around the globe watch every Formula One race, every football game, every track and field championship.
+Today sport is omnipresent; millions of people all around the globe watch every Formula One race, every football game, every track, and field championship.
 Sportspersons have become media stars, populating talk shows and the tabloid press.
 Sport is no longer just about athletes and events; it is also about who the sportspersons are, what they stand for - and what they wear.
 Today, sport is also lifestyle; sports apparel sets trends.

 Due not least to this development, design is growing in significance for the sports goods industry: design has become the crucial factor for success when it comes to linking customers to the brand or developing new target groups.
 Thus, competition within the industry turns into a competition between designs and brands. adidas is an outstanding example of how a company can regain a leading position in a tough international market through the implementation of a consistent design philosophy and the creation of a professional design department.
-With the title "red dot: design team of the year," the Design Zentrum now honours the course that adidas has taken in recent years and which has been steered largely by the performance of Michael Michalsky and his design team.
+With the title "red dot: design team of the year," the Design Zentrum now honors the course that adidas has taken in recent years and which has been steered largely by the performance of Michael Michalsky and his design team.

 With the design of its products, adidas has responded to changes in consumer demands, yet at the same time it has continued to supply sports apparel with the same familiar quality.
 To achieve this, a three-division structure was created.

-Each division addresses a particular target group and has its own logo: Sport Heritage (the streetstyle line), Sport Performance (classic sports apparel), and Sport Style in collaboration with the Japanese fashion designer Yohji Yamamoto (sporting fashion).
+Each division addresses a particular target group and has its own logo: Sport Heritage (the street style line), Sport Performance (classic sports apparel), and Sport Style in collaboration with the Japanese fashion designer Yohji Yamamoto (sporting fashion).
 Thus, despite some initial disorientation following the deaths of Adi Dassler towards the end of the 1980s and, only a couple of years later, of his son, adidas today, thanks to a consistent brand and design strategy, again ranks among the leaders in the highly competitive sports apparel industry.

 The Adidas Design Team